selwynpolit/d9book/book/drush.md

 ## Drush Scripts

 These are PHP Scripts that run after a full Drupal bootstrap.
 From <https://www.drush.org/latest/commands/php_script/#options> : A useful alternative to eval command when your php is lengthy or you can\'t be bothered to figure out bash quoting.
 If you plan to share a script with others, consider making a full Drush command instead, since that\'s more self-documenting.
-Drush provides command line options to the script via a variable called `$extra`.
+Drush provides command-line options to the script via a variable called `$extra`.

-You can execute these scripts with `drush scr script` (where script is the filename of the script to execute.).
+You can execute these scripts with `drush scr script` (where script is the filename of the script to execute).
 If you put the script in the
 `docroot` (or `web`) directory, you don\'t need to specify a path.

 **TL;DR**